Dabble-of-DevOps-Bio/ella-admin/README.rst

 :License: MIT

 About
 -------

 This is a series of admin interfaces for the Ella (code https://gitlab.com/alleles/ella) Clinical Genomics Portal.

 This project is under development and NOT recommended for production use!

+`Docs <https://dabble-of-devops-ella-admin-docs.s3.amazonaws.com/index.html>`_ are a WIP and are hosted on S3.

 Commands
 ---------